schafric/MFF-NSWI041/1/seminar-work.md

 ##### Actor: Administrator

-TBA
+`Administrator` is an actor performing module maintenance and administrative tasks, such as user administration, deployment of new module versions.
+Synchronization with other modules is performed automatically and in a daily basis.

 ##### Actor: Guest

-Guest is an actor with limited abilities listed below.
+`Guest` is an unauthorized actor with limited abilities to search and view subject information.

-- Viewing subjects.

 ##### Actor: Planner

-`Planner` is an actor with the abilities listed below.

-- Perform standard operations on a subject.
-By modifying a subject we mean updating description, sylabus, amount of e-credits, guarantor, etc.

-- Perform standard operations on a

-- Create and modify central schedule for the current semester.
+`Planner` is an actor performing **planning activities**.
+In general, it is an authority, who defines subjects, rooms, studying plans, schedule sheets and schedules taking into account constraints from teachers (unavailability).

 ##### Actor: Student

-`Student` is an actor with the abilities listed below.
+`Student` is an actor performing **student activities**.
+This is

 - View all available subjects, filter and group them by a criterion selected from available information.